savaughn/react-native-swipe-reveal/README.md

 - Full swipe to left or right to trigger actions (like deleting an item)
 - Customize how everything looks with your own styles
 - Works smoothly on both iPhone and Android phones
+- ✅ Supports new Architecture
+- ✅ Backwards compatibility with old architecture

 > ⚠️ **Important**: This library only works with React Native CLI projects.
 It won't work if you're using Expo.